 Our first real taste of Czech food was at U Provaznice where they serve a huge platter containing a little bit of everything called “Old Prague Plate” because why not try it all if you have the chance?
 When I mentioned dinner at U Provaznice, Daniel casually mentions, “Isn’t that the haunted place?”

 Wait, what??
 While I enjoy the thrill of horror movies and man-made haunted houses, I steer clear from “real” or allegedly haunted places.
-I put all hesitations behind as my curiosity for Czech food outweighed my fear.
+I took a deep breath and put all hesitations behind as my curiosity for Czech food outweighed my fear.

 A few things we learned after that night:

 1) If no one comes to greet you upon entering a restaurant, sit down where there is available seating.